NoxOrg/Nox.Docs/src/pages/en/nox-lib-sample-project-overview.md

     <br>
 </div>

-To achieve this we'll do the following:
+These are the steps we'll be undertaking:
+- Create some project order by moving our project and entity definition files into a central [design folder](./nox-lib-design-folder)
+- Take full control of our project's [database migrations](./nox-lib-sample-db-migrations) using EFCore Tools
-- Define additional country and exchange-rate entities alongside our original currency entity
+- Define additional country and exchange-rate [entities](./nox-lib-sample-entities) alongside our original currency entity
-- Add seed data for our defined entities.
-Initially for country and currency, and for exchange rate in a later step
-- Define loader configuration files to specify the source of our seed data as well as update behaviour and frequency
+- Configure our project to source [seed data](./nox-lib-sample-seed-data) from external sources for all/any of our project entities using Nox's built-in ETL module.
+- Look at how [jobs](./nox-lib-sample-jobs) are scheduled and monitored using Hangfire
+- Add a [messenger](./nox-lib-sample-messaging) using MassTransit and set up event listeners

-> 💡 We're going to recreate our SampleCurrencyService project from scratch since we want to take full control of out database migrations.
+> 💡 We're going to recreate our SampleCurrencyService project from scratch since we want to take full control of our database migrations.
 In our quick-start version, we had the ```autoMigrations=true``` property set in the ```SampleCurrency.service.nox.yaml``` design file.
 In a production environment, database migrations would typically be a more considered action.

 ## Clean our previous project